 Stunningly shot but lacking in dramatic oxygen, “Himalaya” is a wonderful series of exotic postcards pasted together to look like a script.
-As a glimpse into a fast-dying way of life or a slice of widescreen ethnography or a tribute to the technical smarts of a small French crew shooting at 15,000 feet, it’s aces, but as a dramatic feature designed to lure more than curio-seekers into theaters it hardly gets to base camp.
+As a glimpse into a fast-dying way of life, a slice of widescreen ethnography or a tribute to the technical smarts of a small French crew shooting at 15,000 feet, it’s aces, but as a dramatic feature designed to lure more than curio-seekers into theaters it hardly gets to base camp.
 Gallic auds more accustomed to exoticism for its own sake, rather than strong narrative drive, may be more generous to this debut feature by travel writer and short-filmmaker Eric Valli.